cryptobern/thetacrypt/test/schemes.md

 # Threshold Schemes Summary

 Operating on a cyclic group *G* of order *q* with generator *g*.
-The group G can be either a prime order subgroup of the integers modulo a prime or an elliptic curve group (except for the GDH threshold scheme) and its group operation is written in multiplicative form.
+The group G can be either a prime order subgroups of Z∗ or an elliptic curve group (except for the GDH threshold scheme) and its group operation is written in multiplicative form.
 The following objects will be used in the presented threshold schemes:

 **public_key**
 - **y**:&nbsp;&nbsp;&nbsp;public key value